Constraints on Metastable Dark Energy Decaying into Dark Matter: A Model for Dark Energy Decay

-where $\phi=\varphi+iB$ is a complex scalar field of mass $m$ and coupling constant $\lambda$ and $Q(\phi)$ is the symmetry-breaking term, which is adjusted so that we have the value of cosmological constant at the metastable minimum \footnote{Another interesting possibility is to consider the scalar field with the even self-interactions up to sixth order, as analyzed in the work of Ref.~\cite{Landim:2016isc}.}.
-The first term corresponds to the bosonic sector of the Wess-Zumino Lagrangian and the potential is adjusted such that the stable minimum is the zero of the potential.
-Considering the bosonic field uncharged ($B=0$), the potential has minima at $\varphi=0$ and $\varphi=\frac{2m}{3\lambda}$.
-The general shape of the potential is shown in Fig.~\ref{fig:V}.
-Following the previous work~\cite{Abdalla:2012ug} we will consider the value $\lambda=10^{-2}$ for the coupling constant.
+where $\varphi$ is a real scalar field of mass $m$ and coupling constant $\lambda$ and $Q(\varphi)$ is the symmetry-breaking term, which is adjusted so that we have the value of cosmological constant at the metastable minimum \footnote{Another interesting possibility is to consider the scalar field with the even self-interactions up to sixth order, as~analyzed in the work of~\cite{Landim:2016isc}.}.
+Of~course, this is a fine-tuned choice.
+This is the same fine tuning that exists in the standard $\Lambda\textrm{CDM}$ model.
+Although~the model analyzed here does not alleviate this fine tuning, it is an attempt to unify the dark sector by describing it through a single scalar field.
+In~addition, this model can be viewed as a first step in obtaining a unified scenario that could describe a more dynamic dark energy.
+This possibility has become especially interesting after the recent BAO data released by the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2024uvr, DESI:2024kob}.

-In the case we are interested, with $\Gamma >0$ and energy flowing from the cosmological constant into dark matter, it follows that the value of the dark matter density parameter extrapolated to high redshifts would be higher than the value predicted by $\Lambda$CDM, while the expansion rate would be lower than that in $\Lambda$CDM.
-If the energy transfer occurs in a non-negligible rate this affects cosmological observables, the reason why it is important to consider observational constraints on such scenario.
+Equation \eqref{WZ} above is inspired in the Wess--Zumino model~\cite{osti_4338791}.
+The~potential is adjusted such that the stable minimum is the zero of the potential.
+The potential has minima at $\varphi=0$ and $\varphi=\frac{2m}{3\lambda}$.
+The~general shape of the potential is shown in Figure~\ref{fig:V}.
+Following the previous work~\cite{Abdalla:2012ug}, we will consider the value $\lambda=10^{-2}$ for the coupling constant.
+Although~this choice can seem fine tuned at first, we will show later that the results are not very sensitive to the value of $\lambda$.
+In~addition, values for the coupling term with a magnitude not much bigger or much smaller than 1 can be viewed as natural choices in the context of Quantum Field~Theory.
+In the case we are interested in, with~$\Gamma >0$ and energy flowing from the cosmological constant into dark matter, it follows that the value of the dark matter density parameter extrapolated to high redshifts would be higher than the value predicted by $\Lambda\textrm{CDM}$, while the expansion rate would be lower than that in $\Lambda\textrm{CDM}$.
+If~the energy transfer occurs at a non-negligible rate, this affects cosmological observables, which is why it is important to consider observational constraints in such~a scenario.